-Models that fall into this category include the Alpha L, Impulse, Flash, Force, Strike.
+Models that fall into this category include the Alpha L, Impulse, Flash, Force, Remix, and Strike.
 The Spin also has a single battery light, which will remain green until battery charge falls below 20%--at which point it will flash red.

 - By number – For Jetson hoverboards with three battery indicator lights, you can check the charge level by looking at how many are illuminated.